almeidaxan/bfast-explorer/README.md

 Currently, this tool only supports UNIX-like systems (no Windows OS) due to the integration between R and Python.

-In order to successfully run this tool, apart from having R and Python installed, you need the following:
+In order to successfully run this tool, apart from having a version from R and Python installed, you need the following:

 * Request access to use GEE (https://earthengine.google.com/signup/)
 * Install and set up GEE Python API (https://developers.google.com/earth-engine/python_install)